Zoocha/ZR-Admin-Starter-bundle/README.md

-# Zoocha Admin Theme Recipe Installation Guide
+# ZR Admin Theme Recipe Installation Guide

-To install the Zoocha Admin Theme recipe, follow the steps below:
+To install the ZR Admin Theme recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.